-The mining and exploration industry make a critical contribution to the State’s economy employing more than 125,000 people, providing around 20% of the State’s revenue through royalty payments annually, and over $1 billion a year being invested in mineral exploration.
+The mining and exploration industry make a critical contribution to the State’s economy employing more than 144,000 people, providing around 47% of the State’s revenue through royalty payments annually ($231 billion in 2021/22), and over $2.4 billion a year being invested in mineral exploration.

 AMEC does not have a Western Australian Advisory Committee, as the Association already supports a wide range of Standing Committees and Working Groups that support and address the issues of Western Australian focused member companies.
 These committees also deal with a wide range of national issues affecting the sector and AMEC’s broader membership.